 Office of the Chief of Police

-This office includes the deputy chiefs of operations and support, the Finance Unit, the Grants Coordinator, the Homeland Security and Operational Preparedness Coordinator, the Media Liaison and the Office of Professional Standards.
+This office includes the Deputy Chief of Operations, Lt.
+Col. Brian Smith; the Deputy Chief of Support, Lt.
+Col. Dan Kelly; the Finance Unit; the Administrative Staff Officer; and the Office of Professional Standards.
 The Office of Professional Standards serves as the department's self-policing function; this function is frequently called "internal affairs" in other departments.
 The Office of Professional Standards also manages policy changes, maintains accreditation standards, conducts audits and facilitates annual department awards.

 Uniform Operations Bureau

 The Uniform Operations Bureau, commanded by Maj.
-K.C.
-Carr, is the department's largest bureau, comprising over 300 officers and supervisors.
-This bureau is responsible for the department's patrol operations, as well as the Community Policing Program, the School Resource Officer Section, the Canine Section and the Traffic Section.
+Kevin Smith, is the department's largest bureau, comprising over 300 officers and supervisors.
+This bureau is responsible for the department's patrol operations, as well as the Community Policing Program, the Canine Section and the Traffic Section.
 Patrol operations are divided geographically into North and South divisions, and those divisions are further divided into zones and beats.

 This bureau, commanded by Maj.
-Terry Patterson, includes the Criminal Investigations and Special Investigations divisions.
+Christopher Hensley, includes the Criminal Investigations and Special Investigations divisions.
 Detectives, forensic investigators and supervisors investigate a multitude of crimes against persons and their property, ranging from larceny to homicide.

 Administrative Support Bureau

-The Administrative Support Bureau, commanded by Mr. Jack Ritchie, manages both the Human Resources and Planning and Information Services divisions.
+The Administrative Support Bureau, commanded by Maj.
+David A. Stone, manages both the Personnel and Training and Information Services divisions.
 Crime analysis, automation and police records are managed under this bureau.